-Location of the Wuksachi Lodge
+Getting Around the Wuksachi Lodge

 The main building of the Wuksachi Lodge is a beautiful structure nicely settled on a slope looking down into the forest with sequoias dotting your view.
 There’s a great living room setup with a wood stove keeping it toasty.
 I imagine that in the summer time it’s not burning, but in our faux winter it was a welcome sight.
 The dining room, The Peaks, is also located in the main lodge building.

 The rooms are located in three separate lodge buildings up the hill from the main Wuksachi Lodge.
 We stayed in the… wait for it… Sequoia building.
 Being situated up on the hill was great for having a beautiful view of the surrounding mountains and sequoia trees.
 Really, the Wuksachi Lodge’s selling point is that everywhere you look as you stroll the grounds or look out your window, your view is just gorgeous.

 FYI: all parking is in a lot below the lodge buildings, so you do need to walk up some landscaped stairs or the accessible ramp to get to your room.
 If you’ve got luggage, totally accept help from the bell staff, as you’ll notice that the air truly is thinner at this elevation.
 To quote Queen Elsa: “up here in the cold, thin air I finally can breath…” Yeah no. We’re in shape and walking up the steps to our room left us winded as we carried luggage and kids.